B0-B/blowtorch-transformer-api/README.md

 webUI(cl, port=3000)
 ```

-**Note:** Every TCP connection, i.e. browser window, tab will initiliaze a new session ID which is passed to the server who keeps track of different conversations and distinguishes them.
+**Note:** Every TCP connection, i.e. browser window, tab will initiliaze a new session ID which is passed to the server who keeps track of different conversations and distinguishes them across the local network.

 </details>